The Composer C.E.F.Weyse (1774-1842)

 Everything is indifferent to me and I just continue life in a mechanical way to earn my bread and I live like a vegetation.

-Schumann, Liszt and Constance, Mozart’s widow recommended him as a very good composer and musician.
+Schumann, Liszt and Constance, Mozart’s widow recommended him as an outstanding composer and musician.
 He was said to be one of the greatest organists ever being able to improvise long pieces of music.

 He never married after the loss of Julie and died in Copenhagen 68 years old.